Bleach Rebirth of Souls: Story

-The story covers most of Bleach as a whole, going from the beginning of the story in The Substitute Soul Reaper story arc through the very end of The Fake Karakura Town Arc with Ichigo's fight against Aizen.
+The story covers most of Bleach as a whole, going from the beginning of the story in the Substitute Soul Reaper story arc through the very end of the Fake Karakura Town story arc with Ichigo's final battle against Aizen.
 Each fight or story section is assigned to a different marker in a map based on that given arc.
 The game has five different main maps for the five primary arcs the game covers.
 The missions have extra conditions that have extra rewards including secret missions that expand on the Bleach universe through the lens of characters besides Ichigo and moments that add extra dialogue and cutscenes.

 Development

 The game was initially announced over eight months before the game was released, on July 5, 2024.
 Leading up to the game's release, most weeks would have a trailer showcasing each of the 33 playable characters.
 The game was released globally on March 21, 2025.